 My research engages the fields of international relations and comparative politics.
 Using both quantitative and qualitative methods, I investigate questions relating to civil war, armed non-state actors, terrorism, human security, and political violence.
 My work often focuses on these topics in sub-Saharan Africa.
-Taken together, my research provides insight into the micro-foundations of violent political conflict and human security.
+Taken together, my research provides insight into the micro-foundations of armed conflict and human security.

-Dissertation Project: "Rebel Leaders and the Management of Armed Rebel Organizations in Intrastate Conflict"
+Dissertation Project: "Rebel Leaders and the Management of Rebel Organizations in Armed Intrastate Conflict"

 How do rebel leaders influence the behavior of their organizations within the constraints of the conflict environment?
-In this project, Rebel Leaders and the Management of Armed Rebel Organizations in Intrastate Conflict, I speak directly to this theoretical and empirical puzzle.
+In this project, Rebel Leaders and the Management of Rebel Organizations in Armed Intrastate Conflict, I speak directly to this theoretical and empirical puzzle.
 This project, which is supported by multiple research grants from the University of Georgia, highlights the prewar political and military experiences of rebel leaders as well as their motives for conflict to explain how they shape three important wartime dynamics: group mobilization, organizational structure, and the risk of fragmentation.
 In doing so, I demonstrate that accounting for variation in rebel leadership provides important leverage over the microfoundations of insurgent decision-making.

 Evidence for the dissertation comes from a mixed-methodological research design.
 In the first stage, I test the generalizability of my argument in a series of statistical models, all of which use an original cross-national dataset featuring over 200 rebel leaders from 1989 to 2014.
 In the second stage, I describe the organizational structures and norms of command that characterized the UNITA insurgency in the Angolan Civil War (1975-2002).
 To supplement existing accounts, I acquired data from a series of semi-structured interviews and focus groups with former UNITA subcommanders and fighters, state military leaders, and non-combatants.
 This fieldwork research was conducted in various research sites throughout Angola in Summer 2018.